+Business studies

 During the course you will study business in a variety of contexts (e.g. large/small, UK focused/global, service/manufacturing).

 You will consider:

-- What is business?
+- what is business?

-- · Managers, leadership and decision making
+- managers, leadership and decision making

-- Improving marketing performance
+- improving marketing performance

-- Financial decision making
+- financial decision making

-- Human resource
+- human resource

-- Analysing the strategic position of a business
+- analysing the strategic position of a business

-- Choosing strategic direction
+- choosing strategic direction

-- Managing strategic change
+- managing strategic change

 An important feature of the course is putting theory into practice.
 To support this approach, you will visit several businesses.

+Assessment

 There are three equally weighted exam papers each covering the whole syllabus.
-Each paper is 2 hours long.
+Each paper is two hours long.

-Paper 1 - Multiple choice, short answer and essay questions.
+Paper 1 - multiple choice, short answer and essay questions.

-Paper 2 - Data response questions

-Paper 3 - Business case study
+Paper 2 - data response questions Paper 3 - business case study

+Exam Board: AQA

-Entry requirements: Mathematics and English GCSE grade 4 and above.
+Entry requirements: mathematics and English GCSE grade 4 and above.

+Modern foreign languages 17

 Drama

-In order to enable you to appreciate and experience a wide range of dramatic performance styles we have built a fresh and exciting course, which balances practical performance, theatre history and the theoretical study of Drama.
-We are able to offer small group sizes and a variety of working spaces, including our 180 seat theatre.
-The focus is very much on the process of creating drama, and you will be fully supported as you prepare to take your early scripting to public performance.
-We run regular theatre trips, as an essential element of the course to allow you to experience live theatre; you can expect to see a variety of productions throughout your time on the course.
+We offer students the opportunity to experience a wide range of aspects of dramatic performance through a fresh and exciting course, which balances practical performance, theatre history and the theoretical study of drama.

+Our focus is very much on the process of creating drama, you will be fully supported as you prepare both devised and scripted work for public performance.
+This will be enhanced with expert teaching in the traditions and practices of theatre for coursework and exam.
+We have a dedicated teaching space and make full use of our well equipped 180 seat theatre.
+As an essential element of the course is to experience live theatre, we also run regular theatre trips to experience a variety of performance styles and venues.
-Component 1 - Drama and Theatre The study of two set plays through practical work.
-Written exam.(40%)

-Component 2 - Creating Original Drama.
-Creation and performance of devised performance.
-Accompanied by working notebook.
-(30%)

-Component 3 - Making Theatre.
-Exploration and performance of three extracts from a play.
-Reflective report.
-(40%)

-Additional entry requirements: Students will need a minimum Grade 4 GCSE Drama or interview.

-Music
+Assessment

+Component 1 - devising.

+Create an original performance and written portfolio.
+Internally assessed.
+(40%) Component 2 - text in performance.

-In this course you will develop your skills in performance, composing, writing four part harmony and listening and appraising.
+Monologue and group performance from published play.
+Externally assessed.
+(20%) Component 3 - theatre makers in practice.
+Study two set plays.
+Written examination.
+(40%) Exam Board: Edexcel Additional entry requirements: Students will need a minimum grade 4 GCSE drama or interview.
+Music In this course you will develop your skills in performance, composing, writing four part harmony and listening and appraising.
 You will study music from a wide range of genres including the western classical tradition, film, fusion, popular music and jazz.
 In order to be accepted on this A Level course you will need to have already demonstrated that you have the capacity to either play an instrument or have performed vocally.
 It is crucial that you have skills in both reading and writing music in both treble and bass clef.
 Expected performance standard for entry level, as set by the examination board, is Grade 6.
-The syllabus being taught is the two year A2 course, although there will be strands studied at AS level that will naturally lead on to further A2 study in performing, composing, listening and analysis of set musical works.

-Component 1 - Performing (30%) Component 2 - Composing (30%) Component 3 - Appraising (40%)

-Exam Board: Edexcel

-Additional entry requirements: Students will need a minimum of Grade 5 at GCSE Music.
+The two year A2 course includes strands in performing , composing, listening and analysis of set musical works.
+Assessment Component 1 - performing (30%) Component 2 - composing (30%) Component 3 - appraising (40%) Exam Board: Edexcel Additional entry requirements: Students will need a minimum of grade 5 at GCSE music.
 To be successful at this level, students must be confident performers and composers and must have a background in reading music.
 Grade 5 theory standard would be highly beneficial.
+Physical education The Level 3 Cambridge technical in sport and physical activity will help you to practically apply your skills and knowledge in preparation for further study or the workplace.
+The course has been designed as the perfect vocational alternative to A level PE.
+You will study: